-Information relating to Directors seeking re-election as set out in Appendix 7.4.1 to the SGX-ST Listing Manual, is set out on pages 128 to 130.
+Information relating to Directors seeking re-election as set out in Appendix 7.4.1 to the SGX-ST Listing Manual, is set out on pages 129 to 130.

-Mr. Arthur Tan Keng Hock will, upon re-election as a director, remain as the Chairman of the Remuneration Committee and a member of the Audit Committee.
+Mr. Wong Liang Ying will, upon re-election as a director, remain as a member of the Audit, Nominating and Remuneration Committees.